 Comment Triage Demo: Ollama LLMs in Institutional CMS Workflows

 I built this proof of concept to see how a local Large Language Model (LLM) can assist institutional CMS workflows without sending data off-prem.
-I kept the scope tight: clarity, auditability, and human control.
+The scope was intentionally limited to clarity, auditability, and explicit human control.

 Goal